Emigration Canyon, Utah: History

 The township of Emigration Canyon was formed on January 8, 1997.

 In 2015, the township's residents voted to incorporate and become a metro township.

+In May 2024, Emigration Canyon and all other metro townships were incorporated as cities.

 Local attractions

 Hogle Zoo, the main zoo in the Salt Lake City area, also lies at the mouth of the canyon but is within Salt Lake City limits.
 Emigration Canyon is home to Camp Kostopulos, established in 1967 by the Kostopulos Dream Foundation as a summer camp for disabled children, teens, and adults.
 It is adjacent to the historic Ruth's Diner, established in 1930.

 Cycling

 Emigration Canyon is one of the most accessible canyon rides from Salt Lake City.
 With a length of 7.7 miles and an average grade of 5 percent, there are approximately 1,300 feet of elevation gain from the mouth to the top, which cyclists often refer to as "Little Mountain".
 There is a good shoulder to ride in, and locals are used to bicycling traffic.
 There are restrooms located at the bottom of the canyon and the top, but these may be closed during the winter months.